The UC Links Mission

 Since 2005, UC Links has been part of the University of California's Student Academic Preparation and Educational Partnerships (SAPEP) programs.
 UC Links fulfills a strategic niche in SAPEP -- focusing on the earliest stage of the academic pipeline to prepare diverse K-8 students from underserved communities across California for higher learning.
 Each year, UC Links implements SAPEP's program impact and accountability guidelines, as mandated by the State of California and the UC Office of the President.

-As a network of programs, UC Links has grown from 14 sites in 1996-97 to 26 sites in 2018-19.
-Over time, UC Links has served over 50,000 young people in diverse, underserved communities throughout California.
+As a network of programs, UC Links has grown from 14 sites in 1996-97 to 26 sites in 2021-22.
+Over time, UC Links has served over 50,000 young people in diverse, historically marginalized communities throughout California.